Z1KO-ai/Z1KO-ai/README.md

 Hi there!
 I'm passionate about:
 - 💻 Ethical hacking and cybersecurity
 - 🖥️ Web development
-- 📚 Continuous self-improvement in computer science, English, and French
+- 📚 Continuous self-improvement in computer science.

 I strive to balance technical expertise with personal growth to lead a meaningful and impactful life.